-To use the washer, pull the control lever toward you and hold while spray is desired.
-If the lever is pulled while in the delay range, the wiper will operate in low-speed for two wipe cycles after the lever is released, and then resume the intermittent interval previously selected.
+To use the washer, pull the windshield wiper/washer control lever toward you and hold it for as long as washer spray is desired.

+If you activate the washer while the wiper control is in the delay range, the wipers will operate in low-speed for two or three wipe cycles after releasing the lever and then resume the intermittent interval previously selected.

-If the lever is pulled while in the off position, the wipers will operate for two wipe cycles, then turn off.
+If you activate the washer while the wiper control is in the OFF position, the wipers will operate for two or three wipe cycles and then turn OFF.